Commonwealth Home Support Programme vs Support at Home

 Good to know: The CHSP offers a fixed menu of services with limited flexibility in choosing providers.

-Home Care Packages Program
+Support at Home (Formerly Home Care Packages) Program

 More comprehensive, tailored support